JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Josh-Madakor/Azure-SIEM/Part 1: Creating Azure and VM.md

 <h2>Description:</h2>

-The first step of this project is to create a SIEM with Azure and configure a Virtual Machine.
+The project's initial phase entails the establishment of an Azure account, coupled with the activation of a free subscription.
+Subsequently, we proceed with the configuration of a Virtual Machine to fulfill the project's objectives.

 <h2></h2>